“Finding Love & Romance at Any Age!”

 And so one day, I met David in a ballroom dance class—a waltz and rumba lesson, I vividly recall—on an ordinary Tuesday afternoon at a local senior center.

 We quickly became dance partners, then dating partners.
-That was 10 years ago, and the rest is history…I’m happy to say that he and I have been together ever since.
+That was nearly 10 years ago, and the rest is history…I’m happy to say that he and I have been together ever since.

 They report a better sense of belonging from having developed new close personal relationships.
 I feel that we seniors need to bombard ourselves with lots of encouraging “self-talk” by substituting “I’m too old to try something new” with “It’s never too late to discover someone new and wonderful!”